rlvlad/wt-project-2025/docs/sections/sequence_diagram.typ

     _seq("B", "A", disable-src: true, comment: "player_page.html")
   }),
   comment: [
-    Once the User has displayed all the tracks from a playlist, the program allows to play them individually.
-In a similar fashion of the `getPlaylistTracks()` method, to retrieve all the informations about a single track the program is given the `track_id` parameter by pressing the corresponding button.
+    Once the program has lodead all the tracks associated to a playlist, it allows to play them one by one in the dedicated player page.
+In a similar fashion to the `getPlaylistTracks()` method, in order to retrieve all the informations regarding a single track the program is given the `track_id` parameter by pressing the corresponding button.

     Finally, `getTrackById()` returns the track metadata, thymeleaf processes the context and displays all the informations.
   ],